enj657/Credit_Risk_Analysis/README.md

 * The high_risk precision is 1% and the recall is 75%.

 * The low_risk precision is 100% and the recall is 56%.
+The recall is only 56% because of a high number of false positives.

 ![image info](./Resources/smoteenn.png)